And what does ‘relevant’ work experience really mean when you’re applying for your CFA charter?

 - CFA work experience writing tips

-What is the recent CFA work experience change?
+What are the recent CFA work experience changes?

-From 3 March 2021, CFA Institute will update their CFA program enrollment criteria to match the current (new) CFA membership, summarized as follows:
+Since 3 March 2021, CFA Institute has updated their CFA Level 1 entry requirement to match the current (new) CFA membership rules, summarized as follows:

 |Before 3 Mar 2021||– Have a bachelor’s degree (or equivalent); or|